-4.3 Angles
+4.4 Angles

-4.3.1 angle: angle between three groups.
+4.4.1 angle: angle between three groups.

-The angle {...} block defines an angle, and contains the three blocks group1, group2 and group3, defining the three groups.
+The angle $\{...\}$ block defines an angle, and contains the three blocks group1, group2 and group3, defining the three groups.
 It returns an angle (in degrees) within the interval [0:180].
-List of keywords (see also 4.14 for additional options):
+List of keywords (see also 4.2, 4.12, 4.13 and 4.15 for additional options):

-• group1 - same definition as group1 (distance component)

-- group2 analogous to group1 - group3 analogous to group1 - forceNoPBC same definition as forceNoPBC (distance component) - oneSiteTotalForce same definition as oneSiteTotalForce (distance component)
+- group1 same definition as group1 (distance component) - group2 analogous to group1 - group3 analogous to group1 - oneSiteTotalForce same definition as oneSiteTotalForce (distance component) - forceNoPBC Use absolute rather than minimum-image distances? (see description) Default: no

-4.3.2 dipoleAngle: angle between two groups and dipole of a third group.
+4.4.2 dipoleAngle: angle between two groups and dipole of a third group.